urielortega/urielortega/README.md

 ---

 ## About Me
 Hello!
-I'm an iOS Developer with a strong focus on **SwiftUI** and **Apple technologies**, and a knack for **UI/UX design**.
+I'm an iOS Developer and UX/UI Designer with a strong focus on **SwiftUI** and **Apple technologies**.
 I enjoy crafting intuitive, user-centered applications that combine aesthetics and functionality.

 - 💻 **Developer of [CleanPad](https://apps.apple.com/app/id6474883775)** – A minimalist notes app available on the App Store.
 - ☕ **Driven by curiosity** – I’m continuously exploring new frameworks and best practices.